elorzafe/amplify-types/RFC.md

 Amplify is proposing the following changes for the `Storage` category.

-## Introduction of Object Reference Types
+## Introduction of object reference types

 In order to permit better inoperability between `storage` APIs and to enable future improvements such as more granular bucket management, we will introduce `StorageObjectReference` & `StoragePrefixReference` types to represent items in cloud storage.
 An example for copying an object from one access level to another is highlighted below.